JohannesAldal-Jobloop/JohannesAldal-Jobloop/README.md

 ## Windows forms app
 I realy like maing stuff in Winforms, I think the ease of making the visuals for the app and how easy it is to use them in code makes it easy to work in.
 I have a [project](https://github.com/JohannesAldal-Jobloop/ClickerGameWFA) where im making many games in one app.
 I have made a simple clikker game, copied the memmory game from Microsofts learn, a Snake copy and i have started on a Tetris clone and a Pong clone.

+## 3D modeling and 3D printing
+I have 3D modeling and 3D printing as a hobby.
+I have love how the macine works, what it can do and that i can make all i want.
+I have made my own models that i have printed too.
+You can find my designes i have relesed publicy on Cults3D.

 <!--
 **JohannesAldal-Jobloop/JohannesAldal-Jobloop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.